Huggies23/hughes-random/README.md

 However, the easiest way to install a package is using github.

-The package 'hughes' containing random.RanDist() can be installed from GitHub at command line on a machine with python, the required python packages (numpy, matplotlib.pylab) and git installed using pip and the command:
+The package 'hughes' containing random.RanDist() can be installed from GitHub at command line on a machine with python, the required python packages (numpy, matplotlib) and git installed using pip and the command:

 > \ ..\user> pip install git+https://github.com/Huggies23/hughes-random.git